PhD, University of Nevada, Las Vegas

 Interests and Expertise

 Csicsila's research focuses generally on American literature of the 19th and early 20th centuries.
 His principal interests include Mark Twain, Mary Wilkins Freeman, Sarah Orne Jewett, and William Faulkner.
 In addition, Csicsila studies the ways that American writers have been taught in our nation's universities throughout the 20th century and how these pedagogical trends have impacted each author's place in the American literary canon as it has evolved over time.
 This line of inquiry is the subject of his first book, Canons by Consensus: Critical Trends and American Literature Anthologies, published in 2004 by the University of Alabama Press.
-He has also served since 2007 as a member of the six-person editorial team of The Prentice Hall Anthology of American Literature.
+In 2007 he was invited to join the six-person editorial team of The Prentice Hall Anthology of American Literature.

 Professor Csicsila has delivered presentations around the country, including at the International Conference on the State of Mark Twain Studies, the Modern Language Association national convention, the American Literature Association annual conference, and the College English Association annual meeting, to name a few.
 He has lectured at the F. Scott Fitzgerald Historical Society and the Center for Mark Twain Studies in Elmira, New York, where he has been a three-time Scholar in Residence Fellow (1996, 2010, and 2015).
 Csicsila currently serves as Editor of the Mark Twain Circular.